Updated: May 5, 2022

 Project Management Tools & Milestone Dates

 For smaller projects, you could use Trello as your roadmap.
-I use it to manage content planning here at Storebuilder.
+I use it to manage content planning for multiple projects here at We Build Stores.

 Larger projects commonly use the Jira project management system to organise development work.
 Projects will have a client Jira login providing complete access to sprint boards, tickets, comments, attachments, and view of code commits - used for task-level scoping and planning.
 The TPM can manage the Jira board